 Faster, More Precision Equipment

 Maybe you noticed that I mentioned above, “If it takes us 15 minutes to service each lawn…” Yes, it is not uncommon to service a typical residential property, in 15 minutes, sometimes less.

 The machines we use to treat a lawn are:

-- Our lawn care technicians know exactly what to do before they arrive at your house
+Plus, our lawn care technicians know exactly what to do before they arrive at your house.

 - Going to the store and buying the fertilizer and other materials.